OBF/obf-docs/Travel_fellowships.md

 ## Application deadlines

-There are several rounds of applications with the following **application deadlines**:
+There are three rounds of applications with the following **application deadlines**:

 - Round-1: 1 April
-- Round-2: 15 July
+- Round-2: 1 August
-- Round-3: 1 October
+- Round-3: 1 December
-- Round-4: 15 January

 The calls for applications are announced through a [blog post on the website](https://www.open-bio.org/blog/), [official mailing list](https://mailman.open-bio.org/mailman/listinfo/open-bio-announce) and [Twitter](https://twitter.com/obf_news).